 Evaluating research

-In evaluating the content of research articles, you can use this list of questions to help you identify the strengths and limitations of the research.
+To evaluate research articles, use this list of questions to help you identify strengths and limitations.

 Introduction and literature review